 Regarding the additional omnibus funds, The Alzheimer"s Association said, "We are grateful to the bill"s cosponsors and congressional leaders for prioritizing provider education which will lead to better health outcomes for people living with dementia and their caregiversWe are grateful to our longtime congressional champions for their steadfast commitment on behalf of the millions of Americans living with this devastating and fatal disease."
 This speaks volumes about the kind of impact that this increased funding will have and what kind of progress this kind of NIH money can represent when being put to such a good use.

 Cold and flu season can be ominous, especially when you consider how quickly infections can spread.
-We are all familiar with the classic symptoms of coughing, fatigue and runny nose, which ...CORONAVIRUS (COVID-19) IMMUNE SUPPORT RECOMMENDATIONS
+We are all familiar with ...CORONAVIRUS (COVID-19) IMMUNE SUPPORT RECOMMENDATIONS